Back

 And, if “retail follows rooftops” then there will be competitors lurking close by.
 Therefore, a robust data set of business locations, business classification, and zoning data will be required.
 This layer provides an added view of business activity.
 The retail site analysis should include annual average daily traffic (AADT) to reveal a picture of business health, but more importantly, detailed historical traffic (DHT).
 Even including weather data is a predictor of seasonality for stocking certain products and predicting the length of the buying season for items from snow cones to snow shovels.

-Lastly, footfall traffic delivers a hyperlocal view of the propensity and frequency to visit local store brands.
-Foursquare, for example, delivers a set of insights that help retailers on both selecting sites as well as evaluating existing stores for continued operation.
-Foursquare provides:
+Lastly, mobility traffic delivers a hyperlocal view of the propensity and frequency to visit local store brands.
+For example, HERE offers vehicle traffic data that can help retailers selecting sites, as well as evaluating existing stores for better performance.
+For footfall traffic data, we recommend Place IQ from Precisely or MobileScape from Environics Analytics.

 Watch this webinar on traffic analytics »